EsterIso/web103_finalproject/README.md

 Sell merchant
 ### Description and Purpose

-[text goes here]
+CodePath Ecommerce store to sell CodePath Merchandise.

 ### Inspiration

-We see a gap in the market for codepath merch, so we decided to create a website for to meet the demands of students, TF's and teachers to acquire them easily.
+We see a gap in the market for codepath merch, so we decided to create a website to meet the demands of students, TF's and teachers to acquire them easily.

 ## Tech Stack

 Frontend: React.js

-Backend: Express backend with Render Database
+Backend: Express with Render Database

 ## Features